 The Company has taken advantage of the exemption contained in FRS 102 section 33 "Related Party Disclosures" from disclosing transactions with entities which are a wholly owned part of the Group.
-ENIC Limited is a wholly-owned subsidiary of the group headed by ENIC International Limited.

-At the balance sheet date the Company was owed $\pm 9,519,804$ (2020 - $\pm 8,516,090$) by fellow group companies.
+At the balance sheet date the Company was owed finil (2021: £9,519,804) by fellow group companies.
 These amounts bear interest at 5% and are repayable on demand.
-At the balance sheet date the Company has a provision against the balances of $\pm 4,723,958$ (2020 - $\pm 4,250,580$).

-During the year the Company made loans totalling £200,000 (2020 - fnil) to companies under common control and received amounts totalling £150,000 (2020 - fnil) from companies under common control.
-At the balance sheet date the Company was owed £151,307 (2020 - f101,307) to companies under common control.
+At the balance sheet date the Company has a provision against the balances of finil (2021: £4,723,958).
+During the year the Company made loans totalling finil (2021: £200,000) to companies under common control and received amounts totalling finil (2021: £150,000) from companies under common control.
+At the balance sheet date the Company was owed finil (2021: £151,307) to companies under common control.
 These amounts are interest free and are repayable on demand.